greenfork/kisa/SEARCH_DESIGN.md

         r: search_regex
         b: search_exact_with_boundaries
         i: search_camel_kebab_pascal_snake_case_insensitive
+  search:
+    default: insert_character
+    ctrl-r: search_and_replace
 ```
  *

 So there's a way to choose a default search kind and use it by hitting `/` and
 if one needs another kind of search, one can access it by hitting in sequence
 Space-s and choose the preferred way.
+And while searching, one can hit Ctrl-r
+to enter a replace mode.

+TODO: spec out replace mode.

 ## Project-wide searching